IDE Construction

 Meta-programs become most useful, when they are integrated with an Interactive Development Environment (IDE).

-A Rascal program running inside Eclipse can access many of the services provided by Eclipse such as syntax highlighting, outlining, documentation hovering and much more.
-Similarly Rascal programs running inside VScode have access to all features of the language server protocol, and more.
+A Rascal program running inside a language server protocol server that is part of the VScode IDE can service most of the typical IDE features such as syntax highlighting, outlining, documentation hovering and much more.
+Similarly Rascal programs running inside VScode have access to all features of the , and more.

-For VScode, Rascal builds on top of the language server protocol for its own services, and for services that Rascal programmers create for their own languages.
+Rascal builds on top of the language server protocol for its own services, and for services that Rascal programmers create for their own languages.
+By default Rascal can instantiate an LSP server for VScode, but there is nothing in the way of using other editors that have LSP clients.

 To instantiate an IDE for a language implemented using Rascal, use the following steps:

-You find more information on these topics in the Rascal Eclipse and Rascal Language Servers documentation.
+You find more information on these topics here